scass91/CV/README.md

 ## Simon Cass

-A resourceful and results-driven individual with five years' experience working in numerical analytical roles with a recent focus upon organisational and asset risk.
+A resourceful and results-driven individual with five years' experience working in numerical analytical roles with a recent focus on asset risk.
 I have a proven track record in taking ownership of large portfolios and acting proactively to minimise business financial risk.
 I am seeking new challenges in a new industry after an enjoyable start to my career in the automotive industry.

 Currently I am on an intensive training course at Makers Academy in London.
 I have a Mathematics degree with a years study abroad in the US, and I am a keen traveller having visited 30 different countries so far.

 ## Skills

-#### This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Another Skill
+#### Communication

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+During my time at Motability Operations I attended meetings internally with stakeholders of varying seniority.
+My role in these meetings was to communicate the findings of our team in a simple, non-technical way to various members of the business, and then give recommendations on what actionable steps should be taken next in order to meet our business goals.

+During my time as a Senior Analyst within the vehicle risk team at Motability Operations I had to frequently represent the business at external events with automotive manufacturers, some of which represented over 10% of our total business - as a result knowing how best to convey sometimes difficult messages was key.

+#### Creative & Critical thinker

+I have consistently sought out opportunities to improve efficiency of processes during my working life.
+I am a firm believer in not wasting time on laborious tasks, one example of this was during my time as a Pricing Analyst whereby I inherited a report which was manually refreshed 3 times a month, and often took a few hours to complete.
+I rewrote the report using various Business Objects reports & VBA macros.
+As a result of this the report would automatically refresh and would only require a few minutes to check before being sent out to various stakeholders both internal and external.
+After this, I had more time to spend on tasks which weren't able to be automated and therefore could dedicate more resources to these more difficult tasks.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (November 2018 to March 2018)

 - Curious and passionate about code.
 [PROVIDE EVIDENCE]
 - Fast, independent learner [PROVIDE EVIDENCE]